It’s Payback Time: Keeping Up with Your Student Loan Payments

 When do I have to start repaying student loans?

-Most loans give you at least a six-month grace payment after graduation.
+Most loans give you at least a six-month grace period after graduation.
 That means no payments until November or December.
 But putting off thinking about your student loans until the end of the year could spell trouble.
 For instance, you’d miss out on loan consolidation opportunities.

 What is loan consolidation and should I do it?